aumouvantsillage/guillaume.baierouge.fr/src/2020-11-23-my-first-dsl-with-racket-step-2.md

 In a typical compiler, the code generator transforms an *intermediate representation* of a program, such as an *abstract syntax tree* (AST), into an *executable form*.
-Typically, the *intermediate representation* of a program is a data structure that results from the syntax and semantic analysis steps.
+The *intermediate representation* is a data structure that results from the syntax and semantic analysis steps.
 The *executable form* depends on the target execution platform: it can be machine code for a processor,